 - Let the grill do it's thing - once you place your patties on the grill/stovetop, leave them alone until it's time to flip.
 Pressing on the burgers with your spatula will not cause them to cook more evenly - it will only press out valuable juices!

-- Make friends with a meat thermometer – taking the internal temperature of the thickest part of the burger patty is the gold standard, most reliable way to know when the burgers are cooked perfectly.
+- Make friends with a meat thermometer - taking the internal temperature of the thickest part of the burger patty is the gold standard, most reliable way to know when the burgers are cooked perfectly.
 I always prefer that my burgers be cooked to an internal temp of 155 degrees F, to ensure that harmful bacteria have been killed.
-The burgers are still incredibly juice at medium-well doneness when you have added the mushrooms!
+The burgers are still incredibly juicy at medium-well doneness when you have added the mushrooms!

 How To Cook Burgers on a Kamado Grill